sensei-hacker/inavwiki/TROUBLESHOOTING.md

 # UAV shakes
 1. Verify that frame & motors are solidly bolted together
 2. lower P on Roll and Pitch from configurator, adjustments or stick control
+3. drop PID to 1,1,1 for Pitch and Roll and do a PID tuning from scrartch https://youtu.be/4sjXJ5HoU_c or https://youtu.be/ehyXLsvaEhw

-# POS HOLD moves
+# POS HOLD moves...
-1. redo MAG calibration
+1. ...in circles, redo MAG calibration
+2. ...in line ?

-# ALT HOLD moves
+# Transition to ALT HOLD is bad
-??
+1. Get your UAV in a stable hover in ACRO or ANGLE mode, find the amount of throttle required (openTX/Output throttle number at the top).
+Dial this number in configurator/Advanced Tuning tab/Hover Throttle

+# RTH lands too far from home
+1. in the CLI, lower "nav_min_rth_distance" to the desired accuracy